Community creating Care Kits for Queensland children in need in care or crisis.

 These children often leave

-unsafe situations with nothing
+unsafe situations with nothing but

 the clothes they are wearing.